gajendhir/rnnotes/docs/npm/the-npm.md

 You need a package manager for managing the packages that are included into your react-native project.

-## Package Manager
+## Package Management

-The npm system uses ```package.json``` file that holds the information about your project.
+The npm system uses `package.json` file that holds the information about your project.
-Along with all the information about your project, this is files where ```npm``` stores the names and versions of the packages being used in your project.
+Along with all the information about your project, this is files where `npm` stores the names and versions of the packages being used in your project.

 ```json title="structure of a typical package.json"
 {